-I rise today to express the feelings of pride evoked by the Sanirajak SAR group and Igloolik's SAR group.
+Mr. Speaker, I rise today to express the feelings of pride evoked by the search and rescue groups of Sanirajak and Igloolik.

 Now, we all can notice the advancing spring season as the weather is warming, the ice looks inviting, and the days are long and sunny.
 I wish to advise our youth and younger people to always practise prudence when adventuring out onto the land.
 When you go to enjoy the outdoors on the land, ensure that you always inform family or friends the general direction, place name, or the length of your anticipated trip.
 Although your trip may initially be all enjoyable, when your machine starts getting bogged down, it can quickly de-escalate into miserable conditions with no avenue, so take it from someone who knows.